karabaja4/Teaser1/README.md

 2) Refactor the class to the best of your ability.

 **CAUTION!
 The class was written by inexperienced developer, and it's possible you encounter bugs in the functionality (it may not even run at first!).
 Please fix any bugs you encounter.**

+Note: the code structure and the thinking behind it is more important than the functionality itself.